semanticarts/ontology-toolkit/README.md

 ## Installation

-To install the toolkit, run `pip install .` from the root directory, which will install the `onto_tool` command and all its dependencies into your environment.
+To install the toolkit, run `pip install .` (not the dot at the end of the command!) from the root directory, which will install the `onto_tool` command and all its dependencies into your environment.

 ```